TimothyADavis/GAStimator/README.md

 # GAStimator
 Implementation of a Python MCMC gibbs-sampler with adaptive stepping.

-While this is a simple MCMC algorithm it is robust and stable, and well suited to high dimensional problems with many degrees of freedom, and very sharp likelihood features.
-For instance kinematic modelling of datacubes with this code has been found to be order sof magnitude quicker with GAStimator than using more advanced affine-invariant MCMC methods.
+While this is a simple MCMC algorithm, it is robust and stable and well suited to high dimensional problems with many degrees of freedom and very sharp likelihood features.
+For instance kinematic modelling of datacubes with this code has been found to be orders of magnitude quicker with GAStimator than using more advanced affine-invariant MCMC methods.

 ### Install
 You can install GAStimator with `pip install gastimator`

 It requires the following modules:

 * numpy
 * matplotlib